Mark David Chapman: Imprisonment

 In 1981, Chapman was imprisoned at Attica Correctional Facility outside Buffalo, New York.
 He fasted for twenty-six days in February 1982, so the New York State Supreme Court authorized the state to force-feed him.
 Central New York Psychiatric Center director Martin Von Holden said that Chapman refused to eat with other inmates but agreed to take liquid nutrients.
 He was held in a solitary confinement unit for violent and at-risk prisoners, in part due to concern that he might be harmed by Lennon's fans in the general population.
 There were 105 inmates in the facility who were "not considered a threat to him," according to the New York State Department of Correctional Services.
 He had his own cell but spent "most of his day outside his cell working on housekeeping and in the library."

 Chapman worked in the prison as a legal clerk and kitchen helper.
 He was barred from participating in the Cephas Attica workshops, a charitable organization helping inmates adjust to life outside prison.
 He was also prohibited from attending the prison's violence and anger management classes due to concern for his safety.
 He told a parole board in 2000 what he would do if paroled: "I would immediately try to find a job, and I really want to go from place to place, at least in the state, church to church, and tell people what happened to me and point them the way to Christ."
 He also said that he thought that he could find work as a farmhand or return to his previous trade as a printer.

 Chapman is in the Family Reunion Program, and has been allowed regular conjugal visits since 2014 with his wife since he accepted solitary confinement.
 The program allows him to spend 44 hours alone with his wife in a specially built prison home, a trailer on prison grounds equipped with a kitchen, bathroom, and a bedroom.
 He also gets occasional visits from his sister, clergy, and a few friends.
-In 2004, Department of Correctional Services spokesman James Flateau said that Chapman had been involved in three "minor incidents" between 1989 and 1994 which included delaying an inmate count and refusing to follow an order.
+In 2004, Department of Correctional Services spokesman James Flateau said that Chapman had been involved in three "minor incidents" between 1989 and 1994 which included delaying an inmate count and refusing to follow an order but overall is considered to be a model inmate.
 On May 15, 2012, he was transferred to the Wende Correctional Facility in Alden, New York, which is east of Buffalo.
 On March 30, 2022, he was transferred to the Green Haven Correctional Facility in Beekman, New York, which is in Dutchess County.